-a. receives the information contained in Report No. 19-199.
+a. receives the information contained in Report No. 20-37 and Annex.

 4. FINANCIAL IMPACT

 4.1.
 There are no direct financial impacts associated with this report.
 However, it does update members on a number of financial matters associated with SLUI, Regional and Coast, and Nursery activities.

 5. COMMUNITY ENGAGEMENT

 5.1.
 Consultation was carried out through the 2012-22 Long-term Plan (LTP) submission process and the recent Annual Plan process.
-Te Uru Rakau (TUR) has a key role in part-funding and overseeing the SLUI section of this activity.
+Te Uru Rakau (TUR) has a key role in partfunding and overseeing the SLUI section of this activity.
 During the reporting period, staff attended a range of meetings where SLUI was discussed and a SLUI newsletter was circulated to farmers with a SLUI Whole Farm Plan.
-The SLUI Advisory Group is updated on SLUI progress approximately every six months and will meet in December 2019.
+The SLUI Advisory Group is updated on SLUI progress approximately every six months, the last meeting was in December 2019.
+The year end level of delivery for this programme and budget projection remain difficult to project due to changing situational conditions including contractor availability, dry weather conditions, dropping schedule prices, uncertainty of the impact of Coronavirus and potential new government legislation.

-6. SIGNIFICANT BUSINESS RISK IMPACT

-6.1.
-There are no significant risks inherent in the adoption of the recommendations contained in this report.

-7. SIGNIFICANCE

-7.1.
-This is not a significant decision according to the Council's Policy on Significance and Engagement.

-Grant Cooper ENVIRONMENTAL MANAGER LAND

-Jon Roygard GROUP MANAGER NATURAL RESOURCES & PARTNERSHIPS

-ANNEXES

-A Land Management Progress Report